Data-Visualization-Intro/2-SVG/readme.md

 ## Paths

-A `<path>` is the most general and commonly used shape in SVG.
+A `<path>` is the most general and most commonly used shape in SVG.

-Path elements can draw rectangles (with or without rounded corners), circles, ellipses, polylines, and polygons - basically any of the other types of shapes.
-For that reason people who implement SVG tend to focus on them.
+Path elements can draw rectangles, round corners, circles, ellipses, polylines, and polygons - any of the other shapes.
+For that reason people who implement and work with SVG tend to focus on them.

 While creating complex paths using a text editor is definitely not recommended, understanding how they work is important and will allow you to identify and repair display issues in SVGs.